jxsvoboda/sycek/README.md

 Using Syc
 ---------
 Syc is a C cross-compiler under construction, targetting the Sinclair ZX Spectrum platform / Zilog Z80 processor.
-Only a subset of C is currently implemented.
+Coverage of C language features is incomplete, with some important things still missing.

 Specifically, these language features are supported: